BradleyA/git-TEST-commit-automation/hooks/README.md

 #### Strategy:
 Scripts to assist running something, and checking something, then reporting something; when you commit something.

+    git commit -m 'latest changes' <COMMIT_FILE_NAME>

+After entering the above command, Git runs any Git hooks found in \<REPOSITORY-NAME>/.git/hooks/ directory.
+Git hooks are scripts that Git executes before and/or after events.
+Two local Git hooks are included with git-TEST-commit-automation.

 #### About

 git-TEST-commit-automation runs pre-commit and post-commit hooks when "git commit -m 'message' " is executed.
 Pre-commit creates a file (${REPOSITORY_DIR}/hooks/COMMIT_FILE_LIST) which includes files being commited.
 Post-commit searches in the same directory as the commited filename for a TEST/\<filename>/ directory.
 If found post-commit runs TEST/\<filename>/SA-setup.sh and/or TEST/\<filename>/FVT-setup.sh then searches for files beginning with SA- of FVT- and runs them.